UPGRADING MILITARY DISCHARGE

 The following factors are considered by the DRB and the BCMR:

-- Service history, including date of enlistment, period of enlistment, highest rank achieved, conduct or efficiency ratings.
+- Service history, including date of enlistment, the period of enlistment, highest rank achieved, conduct or efficiency ratings.

 - Awards or Decorations